Abdullah Barghouti: Early life

 Barghouti hails from the Barghouti clan based in the Ramallah area of the West Bank.
 His family is from the town of Beit Rima.
 Barghouti was born in Kuwait in 1972.
 He is a relative of Marwan Barghouti.

 Hamas

 In 1999, Barghouti traveled to the West Bank where he joined the Hamas paramilitary group.
 He is considered by Ynet as Hamas' "engineer", and designed and built weapons for numerous attacks against Israeli civilians.
-Among the attacks he was involved in were the Sbarro restaurant suicide bombing, the double suicide bombing in the Ben Yehuda pedestrian mall, the Café Moment bombing, the 2002 Rishon LeZion bombing, the Hebrew University bombing, the Allenby Street bus bombing, the Pi Glilot bombing attempt, and an attack on railway tracks in Lod in which he personally laid the explosive charge.
+Among the attacks he was involved in were the Sbarro restaurant suicide bombing, the double suicide bombing in the Ben Yehuda pedestrian mall, the Café Moment bombing, the Sheffield Club bombing, the Hebrew University bombing, the Allenby Street bus bombing, the Pi Glilot bombing attempt, and an attack on railway tracks in Lod in which he personally laid the explosive charge.
 A total of 66 Israelis were killed and 500 injured in attacks that Barghouti was involved in.